 Paramecium or Paramoecium is a genus of unicellular ciliated protozoa.
 They are characterised by the presence of thousands of cilia covering their body.
 They are found in freshwater, marine and brackish water.
 They are also found attached to the surface.
 Reproduction is primarily through asexual means (binary fission).
 They are slipper-shaped and reproduce sexually by conjugation.
 They are easy to cultivate and widely used to study biological processes.

-Paramecium are unicellular and eukaryotic, so they are kept in the kingdom Protista.
+Paramecium is unicellular and eukaryotic, so they are kept in the kingdom Protista.
 They are ciliated protozoan and come under phylum Ciliophora.

 The common species of Paramecium include:

 - The cell size varies from 50 µ to 300 µ.
 The cell is ovoid, slipper or cigar-shaped

 - The cellular cytoplasm is enclosed in a pellicle.
 Pellicle consists of an outer plasma membrane, inner epiplasm and a layer of alveoli, present in between both the layers.
 The pellicle is elastic and gives the cell its definite but changeable shape